 The door installed in the bathroom should have an outward motion compared to inward.
 Other alternatives include sliding doors.
 These doors not only provide ease when it comes to opening or closing but is also a safety measure when it comes to emergencies.

 Consideration should also be placed on the type of door handle.
 Push down handles and installation of door handle grips will provide more convenience and enhance safety.

 Having non-slip flooring is vital for the safety of all ages.
 The options of having a non-slip floor include installation of non-slip floor tiling and glazing non-slip glue on the flooring.
 Other convenient alternatives are securing non-slip mats with double-sided tape and sticking non-slip adhesives.
 These adhesives can also be pasted on the shower area and bathtubs.

-Proper and adequate lighting will minimize the risk of falling to a large extend.
+Proper and adequate lighting will minimize the risk of falling to a large extent.
 This is because lighting will enable clearer vision and make an individual more aware of the surroundings.
 Lighting buttons should be installed at a proper height so that it is easier to reach.
-Motion sensor lighting is also a viable choice as it is automatic and fuss free.
+Motion sensor lighting is also a viable choice as it is automatic and fuss-free.

-By taking these simple steps to modify your existing bathroom, you can help to make it safer for your elderly family members, and take an active approach to preventing falls in the bathroom.
+By taking these simple steps to modify your existing bathroom, you can help to make it safer for your elderly family members, and take an active approach to prevent falls in the bathroom.

 Related Articles: The Ultimate Guide to Fall Prevention For the Elderly